GauravPatel89/EVA-Track3-Assignments/Session12/README.md

     WEIGHT_DECAY = 5e-4 #@param {type:"number"}
     EPOCHS = 24 #@param {type:"integer"}

-4.Define a function to initialize layer weights.
+## 4.Define a function to initialize layer weights.

 This function has been defined here because DavidNet model uses PyTorch but the way PyTorch intializes model layer weights has no equivalent in tensorflow.

     def init_pytorch(shape, dtype=tf.float32, partition_info=None):
          fan = np.prod(shape[:-1])
          bound = 1 / math.sqrt(fan)
          return tf.random.uniform(shape, minval=-bound, maxval=bound, dtype=dtype)

-5.Define a class for basic Conv2D layer followed BatchNormalization,DropOut and ReLU activation.
+## 5.Define a class for basic Convolution block.

+In this class Conv2D layer followed BatchNormalization,DropOut and ReLU activation.
 This class has been inherited from "tf.keras.Model" class thus it inherits training and inference functionalities.
 Instances of this class can be used as parts or building blocks of our DNN model.

 The class groups number of layers into a single class object.
 These layers are defined in __\_\_init\_\_()__  and how these layers are connected i.e. model forward pass is defined in  __call()__.
 Output of basic Conv2D layer is passed to Dropout which is in turn passed to Batchnormalization followed by ReLU activation.